 Technical Standards and Safety Authority (TSSA) enforces the Technical Standards and Safety Act for:

 - boilers and pressure vessels, and operating engineers

 - elevating devices and ski lifts

 - upholstered and stuffed articles

-Shared with the Ministry of Government Services
+The Ministry of Government and Consumer Services

 On the ownership, administration and rules for condominiums:

 To ensure fair practices when personal items are held as collateral:

 Energy Consumer Protection Act regulates the activities of licensed electricity retailers and gas marketers.

 - Learn how the Ministry of Energy is protecting consumers from unfair practices by energy retailers